PressForward/pressforward/notes.md

 -	On `ln 455` are the hidden fields to add stuff to the post.

+-	Publish button in the new press this version doesn't do anything in nominations.
+Should remove anyway.

 Ideas for better visualization of syndicated content
 ----------------------------------------------------